Chevrolet Sonic 2012-2020: pros and cons, common problems

 Chevrolet Sonic 1.8L Ecotec engine.

-Mechanical: The Sonic comes with a 6-speed automatic or a rare manual gearbox (5-speed manual with 1.8L and 6-speed manual with 1.4L turbo).
-The Sonic has McPherson struts in the front and a torsion-beam axle in the rear suspension; the steering is electrically powered.
+The Sonic has MacPherson struts in the front and a torsion-beam axle in the rear suspension; the steering is electrically powered.

-Handling and ride: On the road, the Sonic is fun to drive.
+On the road, the Sonic is fun to drive.
 The ride is surprisingly quiet, although you will hear the engine on acceleration.
 The car handles very well for its size.
-According to Motor Trend, the 1.4L turbo Sonic with a six-speed manual transmission races from 0 to 60 MPH in just 8.1 seconds.
+According to Motor Trend, the 1.4L turbo Sonic with a six-speed manual transmission races from 0 to 60 mph in just 8.1 seconds.